Richard Ramirez: Murders

-Leung killing
+Murder of Mei Leung

-On April 10, 1984, Ramirez murdered Mei Leung, a nine-year-old girl, in the basement of her apartment building in the Tenderloin district of San Francisco.
+On April 10, 1984, Mei Leung, a nine-year-old girl, was murdered in the basement of her apartment building in the Tenderloin district of San Francisco.
 Leung was with her eight-year-old brother and looking for a lost one-dollar bill when Ramirez approached the girl and told her to follow him into the basement to find it.
-Once they were in the basement, Ramirez beat, strangled and raped Leung before stabbing her to death with a switchblade, hanging her partially nude body from a pipe by her blouse.
+Once they were in the basement, the killer beat, strangled, and raped Leung before stabbing her to death with a switchblade, hanging her partially nude body from a pipe by her blouse.

 The killing was not linked to Ramirez until 2009, when his DNA was matched to a sample obtained at the crime scene.
 In 2016, officials disclosed evidence of a second suspect, identified through another DNA sample retrieved from the scene, who is believed to have been present at Leung's murder.
-Authorities had not publicly identified the suspect, described as being a juvenile at the time, and have not brought charges due to the lack of evidence.
+Authorities had not publicly identified the suspect, described as being a juvenile at the time, and Ramirez never had charges brought against him for Leung's murder, owing to a lack of evidence.

 Night Stalker crimes

 Two months after the murder of Leung, Ramirez initiated a series of violent home invasions that sparked a moral panic in Los Angeles and later San Francisco.
-He began with a lone June 1984 attack before remerging in March 1985 and continuing his spree throughout the summer, leading to one of the largest police manhunts in California history.
-Before his identification, the murderer was known as the Night Stalker; previously, an unrelated serial killer active in the same area from 1979 to 1981 possessed the Night Stalker nickname, but Ramirez's crimes quickly overshadowed those.
-Thus, that killer was renamed the Original Night Stalker, who was later identified as Joseph James DeAngelo.
+He began with a lone June 1984 attack before reemerging in March 1985 and continuing his spree throughout the summer, leading to one of the largest police manhunts in California history.
+Before his identification, the murderer was known as the Night Stalker; previously, an unrelated serial killer active in the same area from 1979 to 1981 had also been nicknamed the Night Stalker, but Ramirez's crimes quickly overshadowed those.
+Thus, that killer (later identified as Joseph James DeAngelo) was renamed the Original Night Stalker.